 Laura Plotts, Instructional Technologist

-Laura Plotts is an Instructional Technologist and works primarily with the School of Languages, Cultures and World Affairs.
+Laura Plotts is the Academic Applications Administrator.
 She has a degree in English from the Ohio State University.
 She started working with faculty as a sales representative for Harcourt Brace, where she helped integrate the publisher’s technology resources into their teaching.
 She is married to Chris Warnick, an associate professor in English.

 Jack Wolfe, Instructional Technologist

 Jack Wolfe is an Instructional Technologist who works primarily with the School of the Arts.
 He completed a Bachelor’s degree in Computer Art from Syracuse University in 2008.
 He has worked in education, technology and digital arts in a variety of roles, most recently as Instructional Technology Specialist for Wellesley College.
 He loves assisting faculty with their teaching needs and sharing his passion for using new media and design tools in academic applications.
 He enjoys playing guitar, photography, working on creative projects, exploring Charleston and spending time with his fiancee Kelly and their cat Biscuit.